 Who knows?
 If you get good a drawing and painting, you may be able to escape the cube farm you are currently employed at and find work as an illustrator!

-don’t pick up a pack of Derwent colored pencils simply in the hopes of a better, more stimulating job.
-Practice art for art’s sake, if you can.
-Art school and drawing tutorials online would suggest that technique is key to realistic drawing.
+But, please: don’t pick up a pack of Derwent colored pencils simply in the hopes of a better, more stimulating job.
+There are many reasons to learn to draw.

 Let us put that theory to the test, shall we?

 Would you sketch a tree, please?

-only see green leaves and a brown trunk?
+Do you only see green leaves and a brown trunk?
 Or is there a brilliantly-hued bluebird building a nest, hidden in the branches?

-alone upon a vast expanse of lawn, or is he standing proud among his peers?
+Is your tree alone upon a vast expanse of lawn, or is he standing proud among his peers?
 Are there any flowers blooming nearby?

-family with small children dwell in the house sheltered by your tree?
+Does a family with small children dwell in the house sheltered by your tree?
 Do they play on the swing that hangs from that particularly sturdy, low-hanging branch?

 Great art, like great music, does not come from technique alone.

-guitarist must feel every note, just as you should quite nearly feel the warm spring sun on your skin as you draw that scene we imagined just now.
+The guitarist must feel every note, just as you should quite nearly feel the warm spring sun on your skin as you draw that scene we imagined just now.

-paraphrase what our dear JK Rowling quipped about the importance of imagination:
+To paraphrase what our dear JK Rowling quipped about the importance of imagination:

 Imagination is that exclusively human ability that allows us to see what is not, and thus invent and innovate.